 Schlatter WeldersWith expansion into mine mesh, box culverts, and pipe fabric, along with the continued growth in structural reinforcement, more welders were needed.
 In April, installation was completed on the first of two Schlatter Welders.

 Wire Plant takes direct hit from EF2 TornadoDuring the afternoon and evening of April 22, 2020, an outbreak of discrete supercell thunderstorms across portions of Oklahoma, Texas, and Louisiana led to widespread severe weather, including multiple strong tornadoes.
 An EF2 hit the town of Madill and Oklahoma Steel took a direct hit.

 Tornado Rebuild CompletedAfter nearly 8 months of rebuilding all departments return to full production.

-We are committed to providing the highest quality products at the most competitive prices possible.
+We are committed to providing the highest quality products at the most competitive prices in the safest working environment possible.
 We are driven to support our customers and the wire industry with unsurpassed standards of service and reliability.
 With these goals and commitments, we maintain an environment that promotes long-term growth for our valued customers and the industry.